 Have a clear idea of who you want to be associated with and stick to it.

-Blend together both inbound and outbound strategies into the perfect sales pitch.
+Blend together both inbound and outbound sales strategies into the perfect sales pitch.

 Keep your initial outreach email short and to the point.
 The person reading won’t have time to read paragraph after paragraph.